 Something unique about the Marcy Diamond bench press that really makes it stand out is the 2-piece design.
 Rather than being combined into one single structure, the bench and the weight rack are two separate pieces that can be used together or separately on their own.
 Why is this a good thing?
 For starters, it opens up the ability to use the weight rack as a squat rack.
 Simply pull the bench away from the weight rack, raise the crutches to shoulder height, and you’re ready to go.
 It also gives you the ability to pull the bench out and use it on its own for a wide variety of other exercises instead of being restricted to only chest movements like you would be on any other standard bench press.

 In addition to the separated design, the Marcy press also has a few extra features built-in to give you even more workout variety.
 Attached to the front of the bench is a full preacher curl setup with a removable curl bar for isolated arm workouts, and just below that is an attachment that Marcy calls, “the total leg developer,” which allows you to workout your quads, hamstrings, and glutes.

 Overall, the Marcy MD-879 Diamond bench was the #1 best cheap bench press out of 20+ different models I compared.
 Not only was it the highest build quality with the strongest frame, but its 2-piece design and extra built-in features offer a nice variety of additional workout options that make this model the best value for your dollar by far.

-I spent a good 20 minutes or so digging around online to see which website had the best price, and the cheapest place to buy the MD-879 is on Amazon who has it for about $160.
-Some other online stores also have it listed for that price, but Amazon also gives you free shipping which saves you another $60, so I suggest buying it there if you want the best deal.
+I spent a good 20 minutes or so digging around online to see which website had the best price, and the cheapest place to buy the MD-879 is on Amazon.
+Some other online stores also have it listed for a similar price, but Amazon also gives you free shipping which saves you another $$, so I suggest buying it there if you want the best deal.

 #2 – Body Champ Olympic Bench